mephi-ut/bypassmount/README.md

 This utility was been written to make "du" bypass mountpoint to be able to compare used space values of "du" and "df".

+However you can use "unshare" and "umount" combination instead of this utility.
+So the "bypassmount" may be useful for:
+* bypassing broken mountpoints (it doesn't do "stat()" and a lot of other garbage before the "umount2()");
+* bypassing mountpoints in one-line shell commands.

 2. Usage
 --------